 - 4.8 Within mixed use schemes, the use proportions indicated in the policy represent the Council's preferred outcome and form the basis of supply calculations.
 However, the figures are indicative other than in the case of open space requirements and community facilities, to help ensure that developments can be viably delivered.
-Housing delivery will be closely monitored through the Authority Monitoring Report.
-Appendix 3 provides additional information about the sites allocated through this policy. - 4.9 Planning applications for sites which lie within Flood Zones 2 and 3 will need to be supported by a Flood Risk Assessment. - 4.10 Housing is a key issue for older people.
+Housing delivery will be closely monitored through the Authority Monitoring Report. - (Split/new paragraph) Appendix 3 provides additional information about the sites allocated through this policy.
+Information on development constraints contained in the site sheets must be taken into account in development proposals, in accordance with the Ipswich Local Plan Development Management policies.
+The Council is working with Historic England and Suffolk County Council to establish an Urban Archaeological Database for Ipswich, to make available desk-based information on known heritage assets. - 4.9 In allocating sites for development the Council has followed the sequential approach, to ensure that sites are not allocated in areas with a greater probability of flooding if sites in lower risk areas are available.
+It has also applied the exception test to ensure that the benefits to the community of development outweigh flood risk, and ensure that development will be safe.
+Planning applications for sites which lie within Flood Zones 2 and 3 will need to be supported by a Flood Risk Assessment.
+The Council's supplementary planning document on Development and Flood Risk provides more guidance. - 4.10 Housing is a key issue for older people.
 There is a need to ensure a suitable mix of housing for older people, whether market housing or types of supported housing.
-The Council encourages new housing to be built to the Lifetime Homes standard, which makes it easier for people to remain in their own homes as their mobility needs change.
-In order to create an environment which enables older people to have a good quality of life, the Council supports the implementation of the Government's 'Lifetime Neighbourhoods' principle in new development.
-This concept covers the built environment, access to services and resident empowerment in addition to housing standards.
+The Council encourages new housing to be built to be accessible and adaptable, which makes it easier for people to remain in their own homes as their mobility needs change.
+In order to create an environment which enables older people to have a good quality of life, the Council supports the implementation of the 'Lifetime Neighbourhoods' principle in new development.
+This concept covers the built environment, access to services and resident empowerment in addition to housing mix and design.